tuppulix/Tap_project_jobs/README.md

 ## Technologies Used

 ### Centralized Service:
-- **Zookeeper**: Used as a centralized service for managing and coordinating nodes within the ecosystem.
+- **[Zookeper](https://zookeeper.apache.org/)**: Used as a centralized service for managing and coordinating nodes within the ecosystem.

 ### Data Ingestion:
-- **Fluentd**: Responsible for collecting and sending data from various sources to the data streaming system.
+- **[Fluentd](https://www.fluentd.org/)**: Responsible for collecting and sending data from various sources to the data streaming system.

 ### Data Streaming:
-- **Apache Kafka**: Used for data streaming, allowing the management and transmission of real-time data streams.
+- **[Apache kafka](https://kafka.apache.org/)**: Used for data streaming, allowing the management and transmission of real-time data streams.
 - **Spark Structured Streaming**: Integrated with Kafka to continuously process and analyze real-time data streams.

 ### Data Processing:
-- **Apache Spark with SparkML**: Used for data processing and training machine learning models for predictions.
+- **[Apache spark with sparkML](https://spark.apache.org/)**: Used for data processing and training machine learning models for predictions.

 ### Data Indexing:
-- **Elasticsearch**: Used for efficiently indexing and storing data, facilitating search and analysis.
+- **[Elasticsearch](https://www.elastic.co/elasticsearch)** Used for efficiently indexing and storing data, facilitating search and analysis.

 ### Data Visualization:
-- **Kibana**: Used for interactive visualization and dashboard creation to analyze data stored in Elasticsearch.
+- **[Kibana](https://www.elastic.co/kibana)**: Used for interactive visualization and dashboard creation to analyze data stored in Elasticsearch.

-## Project Structure
+## Project Structure (Pipeline)
 ![structure](/image/image.png)

 ## How to Run Everything